Meat Loaf: 2000s

 Steinman had registered the phrase "Bat Out of Hell" as a trademark in 1995.
 In May 2006, Meat Loaf sued Steinman and his manager in federal District Court in Los Angeles, seeking $50 million and an injunction against Steinman's use of the phrase.
 Steinman and his representatives attempted to block the album's release.
 An agreement was reached in July 2006.
-Denying reports in the press over the years of a rift between Meat Loaf and Steinman, in an interview with Dan Rather, Meat Loaf that he and Steinman never stopped talking, and that the lawsuits reported in the press were between lawyers and managers, and not between Meat Loaf and Steinman.
+Denying reports in the press over the years of a rift between Meat Loaf and Steinman, in an interview with Dan Rather, Meat Loaf stated that he and Steinman never stopped talking, and that the lawsuits reported in the press were between lawyers and managers, and not between Meat Loaf and Steinman.

 The album Bat Out of Hell III: The Monster Is Loose was released on October 31, 2006, and was produced by Desmond Child.
 The first single from the album "It's All Coming Back to Me Now" (featuring Marion Raven) was released on October 16, 2006.
 It entered the UK Singles Chart at No. 6, giving Meat Loaf his highest UK chart position in nearly 11 years.
 The album debuted at No. 8 on the Billboard 200, and sold 81,000 copies in its opening week, but after that did not sell as well in the United States and yielded no hit singles, although it was certified gold.
 The album also featured duets with Patti Russo and Jennifer Hudson.
 In the weeks following the release of Bat III, Meat Loaf and the Neverland Express did a brief tour of the U.S. and Europe, known as the Bases are Loaded Tour.
 In October 2006, Meat Loaf's private jet had to make an emergency landing at London Stansted Airport after the plane's forward landing gear failed.

 In 2007, Meat Loaf began The Seize the Night Tour, with Marion Raven, serving as a supporting act.
 Portions of the tour in February 2007 were featured in the documentary Meat Loaf: In Search of Paradise, directed by Bruce David Klein.
 The film was an official selection of the Montreal World Film Festival in 2007.
 It opened in theaters in March 2008 and was released on DVD in May 2008.